Jimmy Crack Corn: "Blue Tailed Fly" (c. 1850)

+From Children of Destiny (1893)

 Melody

 The melody is similar to "Miss Lucy Long" and was originally set for piano accompaniment, although "De Blue Tail Fly" was marketed in Boston as one of "Emmett's Banjo Melodies".
 The four-part chorus favors a single bass and three tenors: the first and third tenors harmonize in thirds with the second completes the triads or doubles the root, sometimes crossing the melody line.
 The versions published in 1846 differed rather markedly: "De Blue Tail Fly" is modal (although Lhamar emends its B♭ notation to C minor) and hexatonic; "Jim Crack Corn", meanwhile, is in G major and more easily singable.
 Its simplicity has made it a common beginner's tune for acoustic guitar.
 The melody is a chain of thirds (G-B, F♯-A, G-B, [A]-C, B-D, C-E) harmonized a third above and below in the manner of the choruses in Italian opera.

 Meaning

-The first verses usually establish that the singer was initially a house slave.
-He is then charged with protecting the master out of doors—and his horse as well—from the "blue-tailed fly".
-This is possibly the blue bottle fly (Calliphora vomitoria or Protophormia terraenovae), but probably the mourning horsefly (Tabanus atratus), a bloodsucking pest with a blue-black abdomen found throughout the American South.
-In this, the singer, ultimately, is unsuccessful; the horse begins to buck, and the master is thrown and killed.
-A coroner's jury is convened to investigate the master's death, or the singer is criminally charged with that death, but owing to the "blue-tail fly," the slave escapes culpability.
+The first verses usually establish that the singer was initially a house slave charged with protecting the master and his horse from "the blue-tailed fly."
+This is possibly the blue bottle fly, but probably the mourning horsefly, a bloodsucking pest found throughout the American South.
+He is unsuccessful, the horse begins to buck, and the master is thrown and killed.
+A coroner's jury is convened to investigate the master's death, or the singer is criminally charged with that death, but the death is blamed on "the blue-tail fly" and the slave escapes culpability.

 The chorus can be mystifying to modern listeners, but its straightforward meaning is that someone is roughly milling ("cracking") the old master's corn in preparation for turning it into hominy or liquor.
 There has been much debate, however, over the subtext.
-In the 19th century, the singer was often considered mournful and despondent at his master's death; in the 20th, celebratory: "Jimmy Crack Corn" has been called "the baldest, most loving account of the master's demise" in American song.
+In the 19th century, the singer was often considered mournful and despondent at his master's death; in the 20th, celebratory.
+"Jimmy Crack Corn" has been called "the baldest, most loving account of the master's demise" in American song.